Officer Gave Security Guard 'Multiple Verbal Commands' To Drop Gun, Police Now Say

 A new statement from the state agency tasked with investigating a white police officer's fatal shooting of a black security guard in suburban Chicago suggests the officer could not have known the man wasn't a threat.

-Jemel Roberson, 26, was armed and working security at Manny's Blue Room in the village of Robbins around 4 a.m. last Sunday when a shooting occurred, according to the Cook County Sheriff's office.
-Witnesses describe Roberson as having subdued one of the people involved.
+Jemel Roberson, 26, was armed and working security at Manny's Blue Room in the village of Robbins around 4 a.m.
+Sunday when a shooting occurred, according to the Cook County Sheriff's office.
+Witnesses said Roberson subdued one of the people involved.

-In a statement released late Tuesday night, the Illinois State Police said, according to witness statements, an officer from the nearby village of Midlothian gave Roberson "multiple verbal commands to drop the gun and get on the ground before ultimately discharging his weapon and striking the subject."
+In a statement released late Tuesday night, the Illinois State Police said that according to witness statements, an officer from the nearby village of Midlothian gave Roberson "multiple verbal commands to drop the gun and get on the ground before ultimately discharging his weapon and striking the subject."

 The agency said Roberson was in "plain black clothing with no markings readily identifying him as a Security Guard."

-That contradicts what multiple people who said they witnessed the shooting told the media.
+That contradicts what people who said they witnessed the shooting told the media.

 Jakia Woods lives in a house adjacent to Manny's parking lot.
 She said officers already on the scene had asked Roberson to release the suspect, and Roberson was complying, when another officer came through the bar's back door.

 "Before [Roberson] could get up off of him, the officer comes flying out this door gun up," Woods said Tuesday afternoon while standing on her porch.
-"He says 'get on the ground,' and before he says 'ground' he fires the first shot."
+"He says, 'Get on the ground,' and before he says 'ground,' he fires the first shot."

 "Everybody is screaming and hollering," she said.
-"Even the officers were screaming and hollering.
-'He's one of us.
+"Even the officers were screaming and hollering, 'He's one of us.
 He's one of us.
 He's a security guard.
-He works here."
+He works here.' "

 Witness Adam Harris told WGN-TV he saw the same thing.
-"Everybody is screaming out, 'He's a security guard,'" Harris said.
+"Everybody is screaming out, 'He's a security guard,' " Harris said.

 Reached late Tuesday night, Woods said investigators had not attempted to interview her.
 The Illinois State Police did not respond to multiple calls for comment late Tuesday.